artizzan/WurmAssistant3/README.md

 Wurm Assistant 3
 ====================

-Wurm Assistant 3 is an extension application to [Wurm Online][] sandbox MMORPG.
-It provides various tools, that enrich the game experience.
+Wurm Assistant 3 is a bundle of tools for [Wurm Online][] sandbox MMORPG.
+Its architecture is based on a variation of Kernel pattern, making it easy to expand the toolbox with custom plugins.

-Video feature showcase:
+Core toolbox feature showcase:
 [Playlist link](https://www.youtube.com/playlist?list=PLfBWOgqhq7n5SoTFrwsO2-qIu8WQxYYOG)

 For more information about Wurm Assistant, please visit: